Center for Natural Resource Governance

-The Center demands and promotes transparency, participation and accountability in the natural resources sector.
-The conceptual basis of the Center is the Natural Resources Charter (NRC) of the Natural Resources Governance Institute (NRGI).
-Peter Eigen, director of the Center, is a member of the Advisory Council of the NRGI.
-The Center thus has a close strategic partnership with the NRGI.
+The Centre demands and promotes transparency, participation and accountability in the extractive sector.
+The conceptual basis of the centre is the Natural Resources Charter (NRC) of the Natural Resources Governance Institute (NRGI).
+Peter Eigen, Head of the Centre, is a member of the NRGI Advisory Council.
+The centre therefore has a close strategic partnership with the NRGI.

-Natural resource development can be a powerful driver of inclusive development and, if successfully implemented, can lead to enormous benefits for socioeconomic development in resource-rich countries.
-Good governance in the extractive sector is crucial to its success.
+The exploitation of natural resources can be a powerful driver for inclusive development and, if successfully implemented, can lead to enormous benefits for socio-economic development in resource-rich countries.
+Good governance in the extractive sector is crucial for success.

-For many countries, the further developments in the field of infrastructure, which are triggered by projects in the raw materials sector, are of very great importance.
-This includes major infrastructure sectors (such as railways, roads, ports, pipelines, power generation), their integration into the overall economy as well as social infrastructure (such as schools, hospitals and social facilities).
+For many countries, further developments in the area of infrastructure, which are triggered by projects in the raw materials sector, are of great importance.
+This includes large infrastructure areas (such as railways, roads, harbours, pipelines, power generation), their integration into the overall economy as well as social infrastructure (such as schools, hospitals and social facilities).

-However, these developments are often aligned with the interests of resource operators.
-The focus is then on taxation systems, payment of royalties by investors to the respective state governments, dividends, bonuses, etc. These aspects are important to share the benefits and risks of the projects.
-However, they often neglect all other factors that are important for sound development and maximize benefits to all citizens.
+However, these developments are often aligned with the interests of the operators of raw material sources.
+The focus is then on tax systems, payment of licence fees by investors to the respective state governments, dividends, bonuses, etc. These aspects are important in order to share the benefits and risks of the projects.
+However, they often neglect all other factors that are important for sound development and maximise the benefits for all citizens.

-The informed consent of local people is often fleeting, although it is essential.
-Balanced resource development must consider environmental protection and rehabilitation, including the development of measures to close depleted mines.
-Cooperation between politics, business and civil society is crucial to develop and implement an enabling environment.
+The informed consent of the local population is often fleeting, although it is essential.
+A balanced development of raw materials must take into account the protection and reconstruction of the environment, including the development of measures to close depleted mines.
+Cooperation between politics, business and civil society is crucial in order to develop and implement an enabling environment.

-Economic governance and sector management must be adapted to ensure optimal impact.
-The Natural Resource Governance Center therefore supports the networking of upstream and downstream linkages in the natural resource sector in the respective countries.
-The Center also advocates diversification ("horizontal linkages") to counter the effects of highly volatile commodity prices.
-Human resource development, job creation and capacity building need to be supported and facilitated by sound policy frameworks.
-The Center can help counter corruption and governance failures ("Dutch disease") and strengthen sustainable justice.
+Economic governance and sector management must be adapted in order to maximise the impact.
+The Natural Resource Governance Centre therefore supports the networking of upstream and downstream linkages in the raw materials sector in the respective countries.
+The Centre is also committed to diversification ("horizontal linkages") in order to counteract the effects of strongly fluctuating commodity prices.
+Human resources development, job creation and capacity building must be supported and favoured by a solid political framework.
+The centre can help to counteract corruption and government failure ("Dutch disease") and strengthen sustainable justice.

-The Center demands and promotes transparency, participation and accountability in the extractive sector.
-Peter Eigen leads the Center.
-As a member of NRGI's Advisory Council, a founder of Transparency International (TI), and the founding chair of the Extractive Industries Transparency Initiative (EITI), he facilitates a close strategic partnership with these organizations.
-The Center seeks, in part through multi-stakeholder processes, to improve governance for equitable and sustainable natural resource development.
-The various factors that enable an enabling environment play an important role: social impacts, environmental issues, infrastructure developments, secondary linkages (processing, ancillary activities, and diversification), tax systems, and international trade, among others.
+The Centre demands and promotes transparency, participation and accountability in the extractive sector.
+Peter Eigen heads the centre.
+As a member of the NRGI Advisory Council, founder of Transparency International (TI) and as founding chairman of the Extractive Industries Transparency Initiative (EITI)It facilitates a close strategic partnership with these organisations.
+The Centre seeks to improve governance for equitable and sustainable development of natural resources, in part through multi-stakeholder processes.
+The various factors that enable an enabling environment play an important role, including social impacts, environmental issues, infrastructure development, secondary linkages (processing, ancillary activities and diversification), taxation systems and international trade.

-The Center supports resource-rich countries and their governments and societies in the sustainable management of their resources.
-The focus is on economic growth, promoting the welfare of the civilian population and environmental sustainability.
+The centre supports resource-rich countries and their governments and societies in the sustainable management of their resources.
+The focus here is on economic growth, promoting the well-being of the civilian population and environmental sustainability.

-Through the establishment of permanent multi-stakeholder groups, advisory services, research and training, the Center contributes to better governance in the extractive sector.
-The Center offers the following services, among others:
+Through the establishment of permanent multi-stakeholder groups, advisory services, research and training, the centre contributes to better governance in the raw materials sector.
+The centre offers the following services, among others:

 • Planning of development strategies in the raw materials sector

-• Political and legal framework: Design, implementation and monitoring
+• Political and legal framework conditions: Design, implementation and monitoring

 • Multi-stakeholder dialogue platforms